Tally Man

 The Tally Man is the name of two supervillains in the DC Universe.

 Fictional character biographies

 Original Tally Man

-The original Tally Man previously lived in a poor family who lived in fear of the criminals who they owed money to.
-When his mother is unable to pay, he attacks and kills the money collector with a fireplace poker.
-Following this, he is arrested and abused by other inmates.
-During his sentence, his sister dies of starvation and his mother commits suicide.
+The original Tally Man comes from a poor family who lived in fear of the criminals who they owed money to.
+After Tally Man's father died, the criminals began extorting his mother.
+One night, when the collector came, his mother could not afford to pay and the criminal beat her.
+Filled with rage, Tally Man killed the money collector with a fireplace poker.
+He was arrested for murder and abused by other prisoners while in prison.
+After being released from prison, he discovered that his sister had died of starvation and his mother had committed suicide during his internment.